 ·

-gauges the energetic variations of the celestial fire by observing the
+Astrology gauges the energetic variations of the celestial fire by

 ·

-represents the manifestation of this fire in, ostensibly, inanimate organisms
+Alchemy represents the manifestation of this fire in ostensibly inanimate

 ·